factorhouse/apac-roadshow-2026/README.md

-# 🎓 APAC Roadshow 2026
+# 🎓 Resilient Event Systems Workshop

 ## Overview

-Welcome to the APAC Roadshow 2026 workshop!
+Welcome to the _Building Resilient Event-Driven Systems with Kafka and Flink_ workshop!
 This guide provides complete instructions for setting up and running the KartShoppe training platform **from a blank slate**.
 KartShoppe is a fully-functional, real-time e-commerce application designed to teach modern data engineering principles.

 This session is designed for participants to start with just the source code and progressively build, deploy, and enhance the platform by introducing powerful stream processing capabilities with Apache Kafka and Apache Flink.